renaissance-publishing/renaissance/content/chapters/11-combat.md

 Since *Task Actions* are not given in the action allotment, Task Actions are not tracked during Combat; see *Turn Order Play*.
 In combat, a turn is about 3 seconds; therefore, there are about 20 turns in a minute.

-## Useful Terms

-Let's define a few useful terms; these terms don't have fixed effects we're going to discuss now, although other powers or rules may refer to them.

-- **Threatened**: we say that you *threaten* an opponent if you could make a melee attack against them; you usually threaten opponents if they are next to you, although some weapons (like those with the *Reach* tag) may allow you to threaten a character further away.
-- **Bloodied**: we say that a character is *bloodied* if they have taken DV exceeding half their DUR.

 ## The Combat Grid

 We usually track positions and movement in combat using a *square grid*, with each square being 1m to a side.